 Examples of 'nudges' include putting 'donate to charity' options on an ATM and things like presumed consent organ donation.
 Look at your top compliance risk and think about how you might 'nudge' your team back towards compliance.

 Tip #7: Know the rules yourself

-Before you even start trying to ensure others are compliant, you need to know all of the rules you have to follow.
-Many are specific to particular industries, geographies and roles.
-If you haven't a compliance manager, you can ask your HR or legal professionals for advice.
+Many of these rules are specific to particular industries, geographies and roles.
+If you haven't got a compliance manager, you can ask your HR or legal professionals for advice on this.